 Dr John Laban has worked in the radiation protection industry in New Zealand for 25 years as an advisor, scientist, medical physicist, and consultant.
 Most recently he has worked as a radiation physics consultant, providing training and consulting services in radiation physics and safety.
 His education includes a Bachelor of Science with Honours (Physics) and a Doctor in Solid States Physics.

 Karen Coleman has significant experience at the managerial level in radiation safety.
 She was the Director and Head of the Radiation Therapy Department at the University of Otago for 17 years and is currently the Radiology Manager at Hutt Valley District Health Board.
 She has held several directorship roles for various governance boards, including being President of the New Zealand Institute of Medical Radiation Technology (NZIMRT).
 Her qualifications include a Bachelor of Science with Honours.

-Lois Hutchison is the Chief Executive of the Transport Accident Investigation Commission based in Wellington.
+Lois Hutchison (Deputy chairperson) is the former Chief Executive of the Transport Accident Investigation Commission based in Wellington.
 Lois has 30 years’ experience in senior executive roles across the state sector.
 Lois holds Master’s degrees in public policy (Victoria University of Wellington) and managing organisational performance (Cranfield University, UK).
 Lois was made a Fellow of the Australian Institute of Health and Safety (Hon.) in 2019.